nifiz/nifiz/README.md

 ### 🌱 Looking for a job!
 I am interested in a position where I will be able to utilize and expand my skills, grow and do interesting things! <br>
-For any and all related contact, please 📧 me at leonmac365@icloud.com
+For any and all related contact, please:
+- 📧 Email me at leonmac365@icloud.com
+- 🔗 Visit my <a href="www.linkedin.com/in/leon-mac-987945273">LinkedIn</a>

 #
 ### My skills